trilemma-dev/SwiftAuthorizationSample/README.md

 Create a folder for build scripts (or use an existing one) and copy PropertyListModifier.swift to it.
 In order to be run as a script the file must have its execute bit set.
-From a Terminal, running `chmod 755 PropertyListModifier.swift` on the file will make it world executable.
+From a Terminal, running `chmod 755 PropertyListModifier.swift` on the script will make it world executable.

-The following
-assumes you named that folder "BuildScripts".
+The following assumes you named that folder "BuildScripts".
 Now we need to configure your build process to run the script.
 The instructions below are applicable for Xcode 13 and may differ in future versions.

 In your `xcodeproj` file:

 1. Select your app target
 2. Switch to the Build Phases tab
-3. Add a Run Script phase which occurs right after Dependencies
+3. Add a Run Script Phase which occurs right after Dependencies
 4. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfyJobBlessRequirements`

 This will add the `SMPrivilegedExecutables` entry to your app's Info.plist each time the app is built either for debug or release.
 Because this value will differ depending on the build, you may not want your Info.plist to keep changing and have these changes committed your repository.
-To prevent this, you can do the following option steps:
+To prevent this, you can do the following optional steps:

-5. Add a Run Script phase which occurs as the last phase
+5. Add a Run Script Phase as the last phase
 6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanupJobBlessRequirements`

 This will delete the `SMPrivilegedExecutables` entry from your app's Info.plist at the end of the build process.